chsiva/Terraform/README.md

     current version terrafrom  > 1.3-1.9 are latest state file stored in AWS S3/GCP Cloud storage

-# differences between Terraform Modules, Resources, Providers, and Workspaces in a simple way:
+# Differences between Terraform Providers, WorkspacesModules, & Resources

     In simpler terms:

-        Providers: Plugins/tools that helps Terraform to interact with specific service (like GCP or AWS).
+        - Providers: Plugins/tools that helps Terraform to interact with specific service (like GCP or AWS).

-        Resources: Represents a single infrastructure object that you want to create (like a virtual machine or a database).
-        Modules: Container for multiple resources that you can easily reuse and share.
-        Workspaces: Separate areas where you can deploy the same bundle of pieces (your configuration) for different purposes (like a "dev" environment and a "prod" environment) without them affecting each other's state.
+        - Workspaces: Separate areas where you can deploy the same bundle of pieces (your configuration) for different purposes
+               (like a "dev" environment and a "prod" environment) without them affecting each other's state.

                 # create/execute/delete seperate workspace

                          terraform init
                          terraform workspace new <workspace-name>
                          terraform workspace list
                          terraform workspace select dev
                          terraform apply
                          terraform workspace delete <workspace-name>

+        - Modules: Container for multiple resources that you can easily reuse and share.
+          Module Structure:
+            .
+            ├── main.tf
+            ├── variables.tf
+            ├── outputs.tf
+            ├── README.md

+        - Resources: Represents a single infrastructure object that you want to create (like a virtual machine or a database).

+            terraform
+            resource "google_compute_instance" "my_vm" {
+              name         = "webserver-instance"
+              machine_type = "e2-medium"
+              zone         = "us-central1-a"
+              # ... other configuration arguments
+            }

 # Updating Labels or Tags on an Immutable EC2 Instance:

     This is where the concept of immutability might seem to conflict with direct updates:
     - Internal configuration changes:
          Changes made inside the running EC2 instance (such as updating an application or patching the OS).
 These should be handled by replacing the instance.
     - External metadata or attributes: Changes to the resource itself, like its labels (tags in AWS terminology).
 These can often be updated in place by the cloud provider's API.

+    Note: In most cases, adding or changing labels on a GCP VM instance in your Terraform configuration will not recreate the VM

 # terraform folder structure